elijah-farrell/portfolio-template01/README.md

    - Enable GitHub Pages in repository settings
    - Select the `gh-pages` branch as source

-### Alternative Deployment

-For other platforms (Vercel, Netlify, etc.):
-1. Remove or update the `base` property in `vite.config.ts`
+### Other Platforms (Github, Netlify, etc.)

-2. Follow the platform-specific deployment instructions
+- Follow the platform-specific deployment instructions

 ## 📦 Available Scripts